The Girl with All the Gifts (film): Production

 The book and film were re-written in tandem, with Carey also writing the screenplay.
 Colm McCarthy came aboard as director for his first major feature.
 The movie was originally titled She Who Brings Gifts but was later retitled, matching the book.
 The title is a reference to the ancient Greek legend of Pandora the gift-giver, which is also referenced in the book by the character of Helen Justineau being a classics teacher.

 On 23 March 2015, casting was announced for the film.
-Of whether or not the film would be similar to the novel, Carey stated:

-We went a slightly different way in the movie, especially when it came to point of view.
+Of whether or not the film would be similar to the novel, Carey stated:We went a slightly different way in the movie, especially when it came to point of view.
 Where the novel moves between the five main characters and lets us see what's going on in all of their heads, the movie sticks with Melanie all the way.
 And there are no Junkers in the movie.
 The base falls to a hungry attack.
 But it's a case of two different paths through the same narrative space.
-The ending is absolutely faithful to the book.
+The ending is absolutely faithful to the book.Half of the film's £4 million budget came from the BFI Film Fund and Creative England, making it the biggest investment that the latter had ever made and one of the largest ever for the BFI.